-Hydro Ottawa's success during the upcoming rate term will be determined by the utility's abilityto satisfy them.
+Hydro Ottawa's success during the upcoming rate term will be determined by the utility's ability to satisfy them.

-Several operational programs will shoulder responsibilities for the on-time, on-budget delivery of 4 this work.
-Engineering and Design provides high-level coordination for planning infrastructure 5 expansion and upgrades, connecting new customers, forecasting long-term needs, prioritizing 6 investments, scheduling work, and managing external contractors.
-A key area of focus will be 7 ensuring efficiencies in project management through the implementation of a new model for 8 project delivery, which was kickstarted during the current rate term.
-With respect to 9 maintenance, multiple individual program areas are accountable for discrete aspects of activity 10 - i.e. planned, reactive, stations, metering, and routine and low-cost tasks.
-Noteworthy 11 expenditures will include those associated with decommissioning legacy 4 kV stations, the use 12 13 of advanced data analytics for asset management and anomaly detection, the operation of NWS owned by third-parties, and the implementation of a drone inspection program for overhead 14 infrastructure.
-Moreover, the increased expenditures proposed in testing, inspection and 15 maintenance activity will help contain cost increases in capital renewal by informing more 16 risk-based investment decisions.
-17
+Several operational programs will shoulder responsibilities for the on-time, on-budget delivery of this work.
+Engineering and Design provides high-level coordination for planning infrastructure expansion and upgrades, connecting new customers, forecasting long-term needs, prioritizing investments, scheduling work, and managing external contractors.
+A key area of focus will be ensuring efficiencies in project management through the implementation of a new model for project delivery, which was kickstarted during the current rate term.
+With respect to maintenance, multiple individual program areas are accountable for discrete aspects of activity - i.e. planned, reactive, stations, metering, and routine and low-cost tasks.
+Noteworthy expenditures will include those associated with decommissioning legacy 4 kV stations, the use of advanced data analytics for asset management and anomaly detection, the operation of NWS owned by third-parties, and the implementation of a drone inspection program for overhead infrastructure.
+Moreover, the increased expenditures proposed in testing, inspection and maintenance activity will help contain cost increases in capital renewal by informing more risk-based investment decisions.

-19 5.2.2.2.
+5.2.2.2.
 Tree trimming

-Notwithstanding the achievement of steady reductions in tree-related outages in recent years, 20 tree contact consistently ranks as one of the leading causes of power outages in Hydro Ottawa's 21 service territory.
-The implementation of a dedicated vegetation management program therefore 22 remains an essential component of the utility's approach to preventative maintenance, as well 23 as to the mitigation of hazards and risks for worker and public safety.
-The scope of the program 24 covers upwards of 40,000 trees on an annual basis and encompasses regular cycle trimming to 25 maintain clearance standards, the removal of specific trees identified as hazards or requested 26 by customers, and emergency action in response to storms or imminent safety threats.
-For the 27 2026-2030 period, Hydro Ottawa will execute a comprehensive trim cycle, which balances the 28 needs of the electrical system with support for the health and longevity of the local tree canopy.
-The program will be strengthened through the fulsome integration of a satellite imaging solution, recently piloted by the utility, which yields greater precision in identifying hazards and assessing risks, and enables superior flexibility in supplementing planned cycles with targeted trimming.
+Notwithstanding the achievement of steady reductions in tree-related outages in recent years, tree contact consistently ranks as one of the leading causes of power outages in Hydro Ottawa's service territory.
+The implementation of a dedicated vegetation management program therefore remains an essential component of the utility's approach to preventative maintenance, as well as to the mitigation of hazards and risks for worker and public safety.
+The scope of the program covers upwards of 40,000 trees on an annual basis and encompasses regular cycle trimming to maintain clearance standards, the removal of specific trees identified as hazards or requested by customers, and emergency action in response to storms or imminent safety threats.
+For the 2026-2030 period, Hydro Ottawa will execute a comprehensive trim cycle, which balances the needs of the electrical system with support for the health and longevity of the local tree canopy.